yuancheng-p/edupi-conf/docs/init.md

 Since the official raspbian image is not large (about 3GB), this takes only about 5 minutes for a 10MB/s write speed.

-Step 5: Detech your micro SD card from PC and insert it into the Raspberry.
+Step 5: Detach your micro SD card from PC and insert it into the Raspberry.
 Connect the Raspberry to your LAN before plugging the power supply.
 The Raspberry will then start automatically with Linux installed inside. :)